Kyrpel/tweet-scheduler-make-com/README.md

 # & Scheduler with Make.com

-A web application that helps create and schedule engaging tweets from various content sources.
+## A web application that helps create and schedule engaging tweets from various content sources.
 The app processes text and images, generates tweet variations using GPT-4, and allows scheduling through Google Sheets integration.

+### 1. Fisrt setup the app

 ![Demo](images/Media1.gif)

+### 2. Then setup the below simple make.com workflow

 ![Demo](images/make.jpg)